Ember days: Origins

 The Christian observance of the seasonal Ember days had its origin as an ecclesiastical ordinance in Rome and spread from there to the rest of the Western Church.
 They were known as the jejunium vernum, aestivum, autumnale and hiernale, so that to quote Pope Leo's words (A.D.
-440 - 461) the law of abstinence might apply to every season of the year.
+440–461) the law of abstinence might apply to every season of the year.
 In Leo's time, Wednesday, Friday and Saturday were already days of special observance.
 In order to tie them to the fasts preparatory to the three great festivals of Christmas, Easter and Pentecost, a fourth needed to be added "for the sake of symmetry" as the Encyclopædia Britannica 1911 has it.

 From Rome the Ember days gradually spread unevenly through the whole of Western Christendom.
 In Gaul they do not seem to have been generally recognized much before the 8th century.

 Their observance in Britain, however, was embraced earlier than in Gaul or Spain, and Christian sources connect the Ember Days observance with Augustine of Canterbury, AD.
 597, said to be acting under the direct authority of Pope Gregory the Great.
 The precise dates appears to have varied considerably however, and in some cases, quite significantly, the Ember Weeks lost their connection with the Christian festivals altogether.
 Spain adopted them with the Roman rite in the eleventh century.
 Charles Borromeo introduced them into Milan in the sixteenth century.

 In the Eastern Orthodox Church, ember days have never been observed.
-Yet in Western Rite Orthodoxy, which is in full communion with the Eastern Orthodox, the Ember days are observed.